-The focus of the study is on eastern Africa - Ethiopia, Kenya and Somalia (including the Somaliland region).
-We selected six regions based on precipitation zones, in which the annual mean precipitation and seasonal cycle are homogeneous (Fig. 1a), livelihood zones (see Fig. 1b) and discussions with local experts from Kenya Meteorological Department and the National Meteorological Agency (NMA) of Ethiopia and the Famine Early Warning Systems Network (FEWS NET).
+- 5 We analyse four different variables: soil moisture, precipitation, temperature, and E_0 .
+We average these variables over six nonoverlapping regions, as trend analyses of time series of regionally averaged quantities are more robust than the same analyses for point locations.
+This is especially true for precipitation, which shows small-scale spatial variability if the time period is not long enough to sufficiently sample the distribution from multiple precipitation events.
+It is however necessary to select homogeneous regions, so that the signals present are not averaged out. - 10 The focus of the study is on Eastern Africa Ethiopia, Kenya, and Somalia (including the Somaliland region).
+We selected six regions based on precipitation zones, in which the annual mean precipitation and seasonal cycle are homogeneous (Fig. 1a), livelihood zones (see Fig. 1b) and discussions with local experts from the Kenya Meteorological Department and the National Meteorological Agency (NMA) of Ethiopia and the Famine Early Warning Systems Network (FEWS NET).
 The regions are shown in Fig. 1 and listed in Table 1.
 Data is annually and spatially averaged over the study regions.

-2.2 Datasets
+15 2.2 Datasets

-For the four study variables, we use as many datasets as readily available over the study area, provided that (i) the data are sufficiently complete over a time period long enough to be used for trend calculations and (ii) the model data pass the validation tests (see Sect.
+For the four study variables, we use all readily available datasets over the study area, provided that (i) the data are sufficiently complete over a period long enough to be used for trend calculations, and (ii) the model data pass the validation tests (see Sect.
 3).
-For this purpose, we decided to use time series of 35 years and longer.
-As the focus of this paper is on annual

-5 time scales, using monthly data is sufficient.
-The observational and model datasets used in this study are shown in Fig. 2 and listed in tables 2 and 3 below.
-For brief descriptions of the projects from which these data originate, please see the Supplement.
-Note that we use the data as it is available without applying any additional bias correction.
-Some of the data has undergone bias correction within project of origin, as described in the Supplement.
+For this purpose, we use time series of at least 35 years.
+As the focus of this paper is on annual time scales, using monthly data is sufficient.
+The observational and model datasets used in this study are shown in Fig. 2 and listed in Tables 2 and 3 below.
+(For brief descriptions of the projects from which these data originate, see the Supplement.)
+Note that we use the data as they are available without applying any additional bias correction, resampling or downscaling.
+Some of the data has undergone bias correction within their projects of origin, as described in the Supplement.